Dear Ms. Vicki,

 Yesterday, my mother said she would never come to my home to visit me again after she, my stepfather and my younger sister came for Easter dinner.
 My wife's cooking is atrocious.
 She knows she can't boil water, so why would she insist on cooking an Easter meal for everyone, and then get mad when my mother took over the kitchen?

 I suggested that we cook something we know everyone will eat, like chicken.
-Well, my mother saw my wife putting the raw chicken in the oven without any seasoning and my mother also said my wife didn't bother to wash the chicken before cooking it.
+Well, my mother saw my wife putting the raw chicken in the oven without any seasoning.
+She also said my wife didn't bother to wash the chicken before cooking it.

 I wanted to take everyone to brunch or get some precooked foods from Walmart, but my wife said we didn't have enough money to feed my family and pay our monthly bills.
 When my mother and stepfather said they would pay, my wife wouldn't let them.

-Things just got worse because we all wanted to go bowling, and my wife said she didn't want to go, so I couldn't go either.
-I wanted to go fishing with my stepfather and she sat around and sulked, so I didn't go.
+Things just got worse when most of us wanted to go bowling.
+My wife said she didn't want to go, so I couldn't go either.
+I wanted to go fishing with my stepfather.
+But she sat around and sulked, so I didn't go.
 Finally, my mom left and took everyone to a hotel just to get away from my wife.

 In my platoon, each month we rotate hosting an event.
 When I volunteered to host a cookout last summer, it was the most embarrassing thing I have ever experienced.